 In today’s global marketplace, retailers and online marketplaces, such as Amazon, require a unique identifier to be assigned to every product.
 Unlike a supplier’s proprietary part number, the required identifier needs to be globally unique and adhere to a worldwide standard.
 For the United States, this product identifier is the UPC barcode (GTIN-12.)
 A UPC number normally consists of two primary components: a U.P.C.
 Company Prefix and a Product Number.

 - Step 2: Apply at www.barcode-us.com & license a U.P.C Company Prefix /GTINs

-- Step 4: Obtain accurate UPC barcodes for each item directly from GTIN.cloud
+- Step 4: Obtain accurate digital barcode files for each item directly from GTIN.cloud®

-At the end of this simple tutorial, you will be directed to the necessary information enabling you to obtain UPC barcodes correctly licensed to your company.
-The GS1 Barcode Service includes precise digital barcode files (.eps) and an assigned certified consultant to assist with every step.
+At the end of this simple tutorial, you will be directed to the necessary application enabling you to obtain UPC barcodes correctly licensed to your company.
+Fortunately, an assigned certified consultant will be there to assist you along the way for one year.

-For immediate assistance, please call us at 800-662-0701 x250 or click on the chat button below.
+For immediate assistance, please call us at 888-540-6885 or click on the chat button below.
 UPC barcode mistakes can be quite costly if not properly implemented.
 With your company’s success on the line, it is important to properly identify your products.